 THE ADDO ELEPHANT PARK BACKPACKERS

-Addo Elephant Park backpackers, Addo youth hostel, Addo Safari
+Addo Elephant Park backpackers, Addo Backpackers hostel, Addo Safari

-Addo Elephant Park and the Orange Elephant Backpackers have much to offer visitors.
+Addo Backpackers and the Addo Elephant National Park have much to offer visitors.
 The Orange Elephant Backpackers is situated a short 45mins drive from Port Elizabeth.
 We are 9km from the main gate on the western border of the Addo Elephant National Park.
 The Addo Backpackers Hostel, offers a variety of accommodation options, only 5 minutes away from the main gate.
 It is the perfect gateway to all your safari activities in the Addo area.
 From a leisurely self drive around the Addo Park to a fully accommodated safari.
 We offer it all when it comes to Addo With our hands on approach we guarantee you will enjoy your “Ultimate Addo Adventure”.

 The Orange Elephant Backpacker Hostel is the ideal place to plan and book your day’s Addo activities.
 If its the “big 5” you’re looking for, the Orange Elephant team will organize your complete Safari Experience.
 The local Safari Guide is a legend in the area and a wealth of information.